Experiment Development Containers (XDCs)

 mrg new xdc x0.murphy

-This creates a new XDC x0 associated with the personal project of the user murphy.
+This creates a new shared XDC x0 associated with the personal project of the user murphy.

 Attaching an XDC to a materialization